 Once you’ve selected some suitable land, find out what the zoning laws are for that land.
 Depending on where you’re trying to build, you’ll need to contact either the city or county offices.
 If there are existing buildings on the land, a building inspector may be able to advise you about zoning.

 Zoning laws regulate how land is used, how many animals are allowed, and what species you can have on it.
 Agricultural zoning is the most open to animals.
-But even that type of zoning doesn’t cover exotics.
+But even that type of zoning doesn’t cover exotic animals.

 Zoning is only one of the issues to consider in the purchase of land.
 You also need to consider your neighbors’ rights.
 How close are they?
 Housing dogs can be noisy, and if you don’t have a buffer zone, like land or trees to dissipate the sound, your neighbors can legally file a complaint and perhaps force you to close down your operation.